chanyoonzhu/leetcode-python/index.md

     - all shortest paths: 301

 ## prefix sum:
+- key words: sum of subarray
-usually solved with O(n) time using hashmap - eg. 560,437(tree version)
+usually solved with O(n) time using hashmap - eg. 560,930,437(tree version)

 ## Data Structure Implementation
 - summary: implement a data structure with required APIs and targeted complexity